pdincubus/JSONDerulo/README.md

 * YouTube - Most recent additions to "favourites" playlist
 * ZooTool - Most recent items (pages or images)

+## Thanks!

+Plenty of thouroughly helpful help from [Mister John Noel](https://github.com/johnnoel) and his code on which these snippets are based.

 ## Requirements/Prerequisites

 * Tested on MODx 2.2.0